dhanar10/termux-wifi-extender/README.md

 # Requirements
-* Android phone (rooted) - I am using Xiaomi Redmi 4x with the latest MIUI available
+* Android phone (rooted) - I am using Xiaomi Redmi 4x with the latest MIUI available.
-  * Find tutorial online on how to root your specific Android phone
+  * Find tutorial online on how to root your specific Android phone.
 * Termux with Termux:Boot installed on the Android phone so that wake-lock and sshd can be started automatically when the phone is turned on.
   * https://wiki.termux.com/wiki/Termux:Boot#:~:text=Example%3A%20to%20start%20an%20ssh